lenhanpham/Rotbond/README.md

 cargo build
 ```

-***A binary file is provided for windows users in Release ***
+**A binary file is provided for windows users in Release**

-Copy rotbond.exe to a folder in your directory and add this directory your Windows*environment variable*.
+Copy rotbond.exe to a directory and add this directory to your Windows *environment variable*.

 ### Basic Usage